qst0/fortunes/README.md

 Here is a collection of the words I've found on small bits of paper:

 ```
+Your personality is fueled by the fascination you feel for life.
 Make time for a relaxing vacation.
 Changes of glamour and excitement are coming to you.
 You will spend many years in comfort and material wealth.